thiagooliveira-sh/Gatsby/posts/2023-04-24-hashicorp-terraform-associate-002.md

 Na minha opinião a prova foi bem fácil, você ter uma ideia de como as questões são através dos exemplos abaixo:

-1) The terraform.tfstate file always matches your currently built infrastructure.
+1)The terraform.tfstate file always matches your currently built infrastructure.

 A. True

 B. False

-2) Which provisioner invokes a process on the resource created by Terraform?
+2)Which provisioner invokes a process on the resource created by Terraform?

 A. remote-exec

 B. null-exec

 C. local-exec

 D. file

-3) What command does Terraform require the first time you run it within a configuration directory?
+3)What command does Terraform require the first time you run it within a configuration directory?

 A. terraform import

 B. terraform init

 C. terraform plan

 D. terraform workspace

-4) terraform init initializes a sample main.tf file in the current directory.
+4)Terraform init initializes a sample main.tf file in the current directory.

 A. True

 B. False

 Respostas:

 1.B, 2.A, 3.B, 4.B